Consumer, Apparel, and Retail Studies

 CRS 363 Global Sourcing of Apparel and Related Consumer Products 3

-Sourcing strategies for apparel and related consumer products, global platforms, business and cultural environments, and financial transactions used in conducting business in the international marketplace.
+Sourcing strategies for apparel and related consumer products, global business and cultural environments, and financial transactions used in conducting business in the international marketplace.

 Prerequisites: Minimum grade of C (2.0) in CRS 231.